ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/03_library_preparation.md

 <br>

-The presence of a high concentration of adapter dimers can be problematic for several reasons:
+The presence of a high concentration of **adapter dimers** can be problematic for several reasons:

 -	Smaller molecules physically diffuse to the flow cell surface and "capture" a grafting oligo much faster than long library fragments (300-500 bp).
--	Because they are short, the "bridge" is easier to form, and they amplify more efficiently during cluster generation **(cluster side bias)**.
+-	Because they are short, the bridge is easier to form, and they amplify more efficiently during cluster generation (**cluster side bias**).

 Even if the library has only 5% dimers by mass, they can take up 50% or more of the clustering occupancy.
 Libraries with a percentage below 5% of adapter dimers are usually acceptable for sequencing.